cgiampalmo/twilio_android/README.md

 #### How do I update/add external libraries?

-If the library you want to update is in Maven Central or JCenter (or has its own Maven repo), add it or update its version in `build.gradle`.
+If the library you want to update is in Maven Central (or has its own Maven repo), add it or update its version in `build.gradle`.
 If the library is in the `libs/` directory, you can update it using a subtree merge by doing the following (using `minidns` as an example):